d-murphy/A-Timeline/README.md

 * add footer
 * remove month border
 * add file with types and export import where appropriate.
+* change colors of month names, borders and bullets

 * add timeline edit / create form with timeline title, subtitle and emoji and event dates, text and emoji